I have to admit it: I rely heavily on a mouse when I’m working on my computer.

 If you installed Windows 10 via BootCamp on your Mac, Apple offers Boot Camp Support Software (Windows drivers) available here.
 Click the blue button to download the drivers (882 MB in size).
 Then follow the instructions in this video to install them properly:

 I also tried another tool called Magic Utilities.
 It worked nicely as well, but it’s a commercial program that offers a 28-day free trial.
-After the trial is over, you’ll have to pay $14.9/year on subscription.
+After the trial is over, you’ll have to pay $14.9/year for a subscription.
 So, in case the free drivers above don’t work, Magic Utilities is a good option.

-Issue 8: How to Set Up Magic Mouse on Windows 10
+Issue 8: How to Set up Magic Mouse on Windows 10

 If you feel the scrolling is not smooth, right-click does not work, the pointer speed is too fast or slow, or want to switch right-handed to left-handed or vice versa, etc., you can change those in Mouse Properties.